-School districts are in the midst of a digital transformation and, for many districts, outdated edtech cannot keep up with today’s demands.
+School districts are in the midst of a digital transformation and, for many districts, an outdated tech stack cannot keep up with demands.

-Performing an audit of your existing technology can help you identify what’s working in your district and find opportunities to improve or replace less effective and obsolete tools.
+Performing an audit of your existing technology can help you identify what’s working in your district and find opportunities to improve or replace less effective or obsolete tools.

 Here are four factors to consider as you evaluate your district’s education technology: